HenryUdorji/SmartInventory/README.md

 ## Overview

-This project is a Currency Converter Application developed in Kotlin using Jetpack Compose for the UI.
-The application allows users to convert between different currencies using real-time exchange rates fetched from the Fixer.io API.
+This project is an Inventory Application developed in Kotlin using Jetpack Compose for the UI.
+The application allows users to track their inventory.
 The project demonstrates proficiency in various aspects of Android development, including UI design, third-party library integration, HTTP calls, error handling, and architectural patterns.

 ## Features

-- **Currency Conversion**: Convert between different currencies using real-time exchange rates.
+- **Inventory**: Fetch products, Add, Edit, Delete products.
+Keep track of stocks.
 - **Material3 Design**: The UI follows Material3 design guidelines for a modern and consistent look.
 - **MVVM Architecture**: The application uses the Model-View-ViewModel (MVVM) architecture to separate concerns and improve maintainability.
 - **Third-Party Libraries**: Utilizes Retrofit for network calls, Room for local data storage, Coroutines for asynchronous programming, and Hilt for dependency injection.